anskarl/LoMRF/doc/1_2_evidence.md

 only constants from their corresponding domains.
 Each fact represents a true grounding of a specific predicate, optionally facts can be negated and thus represent a false grounding of a predicate.

-For example, the following ground predicates are facts that express that Agamemnon and Menelaus are brothers, but Achilles is not brother of Agamemnon.
+For example, the following ground predicates are facts that express that *Agamemnon* and Menelaus are brothers, but *Achilles* is not brother of *Agamemnon*.

 ```lang-none
 Brother(Agamemnon, Menelaus)